-The deduction of the notional financing cost and the index fee will place a significant drag on the performance of the Index, offsetting any positive total return of the Index Components included in the Index Portfolio, exacerbating any negative total return of the Index Components included in the Index Portfolio is relatively flat.
+The deduction of the notional financing cost and the index fee will place a significant drag on the performance of the Index, offsetting any positive total return of the Index Components included in the Index Portfolio, exacerbating any negative total return of the Index Components included in the Index Portfolio and causing the Index Level to decline steadily if the total return of the Index Components included in the Index Portfolio is relatively flat.
 The Index will not appreciate unless the total return performance of the Index Components included in the Index Portfolio is sufficient to offset the negative effects of the notional financing cost and the index fee, and then only to the extent that the total return performance of the Index Components included in the Index Portfolio is greater than the deducted amounts.
-As a result of these deductions, the Index Level may decline even if the total return of the Index Components included in the Index Components included in the Index Components included in the Index Portfolio is greater than the deducted amounts.
+As a result of these deductions, the Index Level may decline even if the total return of the Index Components included in the Index Portfolio is greater than the deducted amounts.